benny10ben/Emberr-Privacy-Notes-Tasks-Calendar/README.md

 ## Roadmap

 - More productive blocks
-- Improved UI and UX with better animations and overall user experience
+- Improved UI and UX with better animations
 - Cloud backup (end to end encrypted)

 ## Installation